turingschool-examples/Isogram/README.md

 ## Setup

 Run `npm install` to install dev dependencies.
-Once you've done that you'll need to run `npm tests` to run the test suite.
+Once you've done that you'll need to run `npm test` to run the test suite.

 ## Directive